amisq987/uber/README.md

 # 🚗 Uber
 ## 📌 Project objective
 This project looks at Uber ride data from New York City between April and September 2014 to understand when and where people are most likely to request rides and other deeper insights.
-By developing and evaluating models like XGBoost, Random Forest, and LSTM to predict future demand, the goal is to help Uber prepare ahead—putting drivers in the right places, reducing wait times, planning promotions, and making better decisions to improve both service and efficiency.
+By developing and evaluating models like XGBoost, Random Forest, and Gradient Boosted Tree Regressor to predict future demand, the goal is to help Uber prepare ahead—putting drivers in the right places, reducing wait times, planning promotions, and making better decisions to improve both service and efficiency.
 ## 🛠 Technologies used
-Python (Pandas, NumPy, Matplotlib, Seaborn, XGBoost, Random Forest, LSTM, MAPE) by using GoogleColab
+Python (Pandas, NumPy, Matplotlib, Seaborn, XGBoost, Random Forest, Gradient Boosted Tree Regressor, MAPE) by using GoogleColab
 ## 🏢 About the company
 Uber Technologies, Inc., founded in 2009 and headquartered in San Francisco, California, is a leading technology company that revolutionized urban transportation with its ride-sharing platform.
 The company’s mission is to make transportation as reliable as running water, everywhere, for everyone.
 Uber’s innovative app connects millions of riders with drivers in over 70 countries, offering a convenient alternative to traditional taxis.
 ## 📂 Dataset